fnjoin/mysql-k8s-controller/README.md

 A sample Kubernetes controller written in Java with spring-boot.
 Most controllers are written in golang but the purpose of this repo is to show that it is possible to write a Kubernetes controller in Java as well.
 Writing a controller in Java instead of golang enables Java developers to learn about Kubernetes internals quicker since the language is not something they have to learn at the same time.

-This controller defines and handles the lifecycle of `mysql` type custom resources.
+This controller defines and handles the lifecycle of `Mysql` type custom resources.
 The custom resource is defined by a [CRD registered with the cluster](k8s/crd.yaml).
-This controller relies on built-in Kubernetes resources to compose a `mysql` resource.
+This controller relies on built-in Kubernetes resources to compose a `Mysql` resource.
 It creates the following child resources:

 - A `Secret` which contains the login credentials to connect to the MySql instance.
 - A `StatefulSet` which runs a single Pod MySql instance.
-The pod is assigned cpu, memory, and disk resources according to the `mysql` resource spec.
+The pod is assigned cpu, memory, and disk resources according to the `Mysql` resource spec.
 - A `Service` which fronts the MySql pod with a consistent name.
 This way the clients connect to the stable name provided by the service instead of figuring out which pod to connect to directly.

 In addition to creating the above child resources, the controller also makes sure that these resources continue to exist and are ready to use.
-The controller also keeps the `status` section of `mysql` resource updated with the current state of the child resources.
+The controller also keeps the `status` section of `Mysql` resource updated with the current state of the child resources.

 ## Pre-requisites